SQream/sqream_docs/README.md

 # SQream DB documentation

+Test changes made to Yaniv's branch of v2021.1.

 This is the source files for SQream DB documentation.

 The public documentation is available at https://docs.sqream.com